apache/nuttx/Documentation/components/drivers/character/can.rst

 - **CANIOC_GET_MSGALIGN**: Get messages alignment.
 See CANIOC_SET_MSGALIGN for
   explanation.

+The upper half driver supports the **strict TX priority ordering**:

+-  When the CAN controller hardware supports cancelling an ongoing transmission from a hardware transmit buffer, the following transmit-cancel mechanism can be used to avoid priority inversion when all hardware transmit buffers are full.

+-  **Behavior**: When the hardware transmit buffers are full and there are frames queued in the software tx_pending list, the driver compares the highest-priority frame in the software tx_pending list with the highest-priority frame currently resident in hardware.
+If the highest-priority pending frame has a higher priority than the highest-priority hardware-resident frame, the driver will:

+   - Cancel the transmission of the lowest-priority frame currently in the hardware transmit buffers (the controller must support cancellation).
+   - Reinsert that cancelled frame back into the software tx_pending list at the appropriate position.
+   - Fill the freed hardware transmit buffer with the higher-priority frame taken from the software tx_pending list.

+   This mechanism helps prevent priority inversion when all hardware transmit buffers are full, by ensuring that the highest-priority frame is always transmitted first.

+-  **Note**: The "hardware transmit buffer" in this context refers to individual H/W transmit message buffers and not to a hardware FIFO.

+-  **Requirements**:
+   - The CAN controller must support cancellation of an ongoing buffered transmission.

+   - The driver implementation (upper half / lower half) must cooperate with the cancel operation and correctly manage the tx_pending and tx_sending lists.

+   - The feature should be enabled via a configuration option(``CONFIG_CAN_STRICT_TX_PRIORITY``).

 **Usage Note**: The default behavior of the upper half driver is to return multiple messages on ``read``.
 See the `guide on this subject
 </guides/reading_can_msgs.html>`_.